 The other possibility for avoiding the need for long-term care insurance is if you have sufficient assets to self-insure.

-The number you’re trying to solve for is how much you would feel comfortable spending to pay for long term care while still maintaining an asset and income base sufficient to support the remaining spouse.
+The number you’re trying to solve for is how much you would feel comfortable spending to pay for long-term care while still maintaining an asset and income base sufficient to support the remaining spouse.
 Since, according to the previously cited Penn State study, 5% of instances of long-term care cost more than $652,127, I recommend using between $700,000 and $800,000 as a threshold.
-We’ll discuss how to keep long term care costs in check later.
-The reason that I use that number instead of twice that number – which would be if both spouses required long term care in excess of $652,127 – is that the chances of both spouses requiring such significant costs in care is 2.5 per 1,000.
+We’ll discuss how to keep long-term care costs in check later.
+The reason that I use that number instead of twice that number – which would be if both spouses required long-term care in excess of $652,127 – is that the chances of both spouses requiring such significant costs in care are 2.5 per 1,000.
 If you can afford the extra $1.4-1.6 million, then that’s even better, but it’s rare enough to not require excess sacrifices in your life to get there.

 Thus, to self-insure, your family would need to be able to still maintain a safe withdrawal rate with $800,000 less in assets than you would have at age 65 and retain your desired standard of living.
 If you’re there, self-insure.